costajob/ruby-app-servers/README.md

 ### Threads vs processes vs reactor
 I was able to squeeze some throughput from Puma by using JRuby and its threads-pool model.
 Said that the performance gap of the pre-forking model is not so large on my workstation and JVM consumes much more memory than MRI processes.
-Reactor pattern has proven to not perform nicely on Ruby compared with faster languages, for example [Node.js](https://nodejs.org/en/).
+I cannot judge Thin and the reactor pattern fairly, since i only tested it with one worker.
+Anyway i would not recommend Thin if you need an embeddable Ruby server (i will go with Puma everyday).

 ### The future
 By supporting [CoW](https://en.wikipedia.org/wiki/Copy-on-write) Ruby application servers based the pre-forking model have finally pretty decent performance.